What is RAMP?

 Are there provisions that Mason cannot accept in its contracts?

 Unfortunately, yes.
 Because of our unique status as a public educational institution and an agency of the Commonwealth of Virginia, we are bound by limitations and restrictions placed on us by the Virginia General Assembly and Virginia Attorney General.
-The Contracts Officers are aware of and able to discuss and negotiate these issues with a sponsor on behalf of a PI.
-Please review Mason’s position on a number of standard contract terms and conditions.
+OSP’s contracts administrators are aware of and able to discuss and negotiate these issues with a sponsor on behalf of a PI.
+Please review Mason’s position on standard contract terms and conditions in our Corporate Sponsor Letter.

 How long does it take to finalize a contract with a sponsor?

-Contract negotiations depend on a variety of factors many of which are outside the control of the Contracts Officers performing the negotiation.
-Some factors that contribute to the time involved are: receipt of information from the PI and/or local unit administrator, responsiveness of sponsors, complexity of legal issues involved, type of sponsor, and whether the sponsor is located in Virginia or not.
-Often there are multiple versions of the contract exchanged between Mason and the other party.
+Award negotiations depend on a variety of factors, many of which are outside the control of the Contracts Administrators performing the negotiation.
+Some factors contributing to the time involved are receipt of information from the PI and/or local unit administrator, responsiveness of sponsors, complexity of legal issues involved, type of sponsor, and whether the sponsor is located in Virginia or not.
+Often multiple versions of the contract are exchanged between OSP’s Contract Administrators and the other party.
 Some negotiations can be protracted, but OSP attempts to provide timely updates to PI and/or administrators.

 What responsibilities does a PI have to monitor Subrecipient?

-What determines if an entity is a vendor or subrecipient?
+What determines if an entity is a contractor or subrecipient?

-What if a contract involves work with an export controlled technology, a foreign researcher or a foreign sponsor?
+What if a contract involves classified work or work with an export-controlled technology, a foreign researcher, or a foreign sponsor?

 What is payroll certification?